 “I really like Design Technology because we make such cool stuff.
 My favourite thing we’ve made so far is a plastic whistle.
 I also like making really yummy meals in food too.
 The favourite meal I’ve made so far is Pizza” Cameron

-During this year, construct various projects including electric racers, key fobs, felt puppets, pencil cases and plastic photo holders, in a variety of different materials including wood, plastic and fabric.
-The projects concentrate on the types of different materials that can be used, skill in using hand tools and, most importantly, safety in the workshop.
+During this year, students are given the opportunity to embark upon various projects including making electric racers, key fobs, pencil cases, paper bridges and animal-shaped money boxes, all constructed in a variety of different materials including wood, plastic and fabric.
+The projects concentrate on the types of different materials that can be used and developing skill in using hand tools and, most importantly, safety in the workshop.
 The aim of the course is to improve their self-confidence at making things by enabling them to make good quality projects that they will be proud to take home.

-Students learn about different materials, different ways of joining them together and finishing or polishing them.
-They work in various types of plastic to make water rockets and personal organisers constructed using rivets, a locking money boxes in wood and MDF and round containers using recycled cardboard tubes.
+Students build upon their learning, developing their understanding of a range of materials, different ways of joining them together and finishing or polishing them.
+They work in various types of plastic to make and launch water rockets – constructed using rivets; locking money boxes made from wood and MDF and round containers using recycled cardboard tubes.
 The focus of the lessons is on practical hand skills and organisation and on being able to work safely with hand and powered tools.

 Years 10 & 11